COOKIE POLICY

 Analytical

-Registers a unique ID used to generate statistical data on how the visitor uses the site.
+Records a unique ID used to generate statistical data on how the visitor uses the site.

 (cookiebot)